gr82morozr/codereview/README.md

 The changes include a new Workflow, new EAI Dispatch Rule, and new Runtime Event.

-Tentative 4-week test plan:
+Tentative test plan:

+Days 1–3
-Week 1 – Set up Elasticsearch indices, deploy Siebel changes, and perform initial sync
+• Set up Elasticsearch indices
+• Deploy Siebel changes
+• Perform initial sync and validate basic data flow

+Days 4–10
-Weeks 2–3 – Test real-time and bulk data synchronization in multiple cycles; assess performance/timing under varying data loads; fine-tune code and Siebel component parameters if needed
+• Test real-time and bulk data synchronization in several cycles

-Week 4 – Final validation, cleanup, and rollback of Siebel changes (if required)
+• Assess performance and timing under expected data volumes
+• Fine-tune Siebel parameters and code if necessary
+• Perform final validation and cleanup

 Could you please confirm a suitable window for us to proceed?

+Appreciate your support!